I have

 been seeing a psychotherapist on a weekly basis for the last year.
 Chief

-issues are trust, especially in my relationship, inadequacy, fear of the
+issues are trust (especially in personal relationships), inadequacy, fear of the

-change in my thinking, handling of lifes problems although I have managed
+change in my thinking or handling of lifes problems, although I have managed

 to get a temporary job since therapy began.
 In the last two weeks I have